hwayne/learntla-v2/docs/beginner/concurrency.rst

 Often we use ``self`` in conjunction with functions to make global state.
 For example, if we wanted to have multiple readers with separate totals but a shared queue, we'd instead write this:

-.. note:: I'm giving ``Readers`` weird numbers because all of the process values need to be comparable.
-Again, we'l fix this in the next chapter.

 ::